 12. Escape the bustle of the city and explore the Raleigh area's 180 miles of greenways, starting with a 27.5-mile paved path that many consider to be the gem of the Capital Area Greenway System.
 The Neuse River Greenway Trail—an uninterrupted greenway that stretches from Falls Lake State Recreational Area in North Raleigh (where you can rent a bike from The Bike Guy) to the Wake County line in southeast Raleigh—connects to beautiful parks, crosses suspension bridges and travels through wetlands and agricultural fields as it runs down the eastern edge of the city.

-13. Visit a highly-anticipated exhibit at the North Carolina Museum of Art, You Are Here: Light, Color, and Sound Experiences (4/7-7/22), which will feature immersive art installations by 14 contemporary artists, including large-scale light works, sound installations, video works, mixed-media room-size environments and site-specific projects.
+13. Visit a highly-anticipated exhibit at the North Carolina Museum of Art, You Are Here: Light, Color, and Sound Experiences (open through 7/22), which features immersive art installations by 14 contemporary artists, including large-scale light works, sound installations, video works, mixed-media room-size environments and site-specific projects.
 This exhibition takes over an entire floor of the museum’s temporary exhibition galleries and also transforms the landscape in the Ann and Jim Goodnight Museum Park, creating a campus-wide presentation of contemporary experiential art.
-Bonus: an all-nighter party on opening night will feature a silent disco, stand-up comedy, yoga, dancing and more—count us in!
+Get a preview of the ticketed exhibit here!

 14. Snap your selfie at Sola Coffee Cafe's gorgeous "I Believe in Raleigh" mural (before or after scarfing down a handful of their famous hot mini donuts), plus hunt down more of the most-Instagrammed spots around town.